lekhrajdinkar/solution-engineer/01_aws/04_network/05_1_API_gateway_SAA.md

     - **No infrastructure** to manage. :)
     - create **environment**  - dev,qa,prod
     - **throttling** - rate limiting
+      - has default setting to prevent from DDoS :dart:
     - **security** - check below.
     - **import**
       - already have pre-define API